DanielT81/brachistochrone/README.md

 1. index <br>
 2. coordinates <br>
 3. time taken to get to the point starting from the previous point while having the starting velocity
-4. end velocity from the first point onwards till tis point
+4. end velocity from the first point onwards till this point

 **arrT** | array with the new point currently being optimized <br>